Blog

 Thinking about getting new soles on your Meindl boots, find out more here...

 Resoling your old Meindl boots is a great way to extend their life but it is an expensive process, with prices going up again on May 1st.
-It's important your boots are in good enough condition to go through the process so here is some usefull information and costings.
+It's important your boots are in good enough condition to go through the process so here is some useful information and costings.

 • Boots are sent back to Germany to be re-soled.
 This can take up to 8 weeks and longer during holiday periods.